Common ostrich: Metabolism

 Common ostriches are able to attain their necessary energetic requirements via the oxidation of absorbed nutrients.
-Much of the metabolic rate in animals is dependent upon their allometry, the relationship between body size to shape, anatomy, physiology, and behavior of an animal.
+Much of the metabolic rate in animals is dependent upon their allometry, the relationship between body size to shape, anatomy, physiology, and behaviour of an animal.
 Hence, it is plausible to state that metabolic rate in animals with larger masses is greater than animals with a smaller mass.

 When a bird is inactive and unfed, and the ambient temperature (i.e. in the thermo-neutral zone) is high, the energy expended is at its minimum.
 This level of expenditure is better known as the basal metabolic rate (BMR), and can be calculated by measuring the amount of oxygen consumed during various activities.
 Therefore, in common ostriches we see use of more energy when compared to smaller birds in absolute terms, but less per unit mass.

 A key point when looking at the common ostrich metabolism is to note that it is a non-passerine bird.
 Thus, BMR in ostriches is particularly low with a value of only 0.113 mL O_{2} g^{−1} h^{−1}.
 This value can further be described using Kleiber's law, which relates the BMR to the body mass of an animal.